What it does: One of Australia’s Big Four banks and New Zealand’s largest bank

 The ‘Technology’ program is 18 months long and based in Melbourne.
 For this program, you probably will need a degree in computer science, engineering, information systems or science.

 All the programs involve grads being exposed to diverse people, situations and environments.
 All provide supportive coaching, peer-to-peer learning, mentoring, training, network and guidance provided by senior leaders.

-Given the size of the business, there are plenty of opportunities for lateral and upwards moves.
+Given the size of the business, there are plenty of opportunities for lateral and upward moves.
 Positions are always advertised internally and managers often alert their team members if an appropriate opportunity for advancement has materialised.

-There’s a clear hierarchy but senior staff are supportive and the culture is a positive, friendly one.
+Staff are supportive and the culture is a positive, friendly one.
 You can expect to be invited to lunches, dinners, drinks and parties with your co-workers.
 It’s not required but many grads opt to join ANZ’s social club.